gaperez64/epad/README.md

   (For an algorithm to compute the intersection of modules, see Chapter 2 from
   H. Cohen's __A Course in Computational Algebraic Number Theory__.
 Flint implements HNF algorithms based on LLL.)
-- [ ] An algorithm to deal with a witness of nonincreasingness to split (disjuntively) into subformulas with less variables (**Key for termination: each subformulas has to have strictly less variables**)
+- [X] An algorithm to deal with a witness of nonincreasingness to split (disjuntively) into subformulas with less variables (**Key for termination: each subformulas has to have strictly less variables**)
-- [ ] A recursive-style algorithm to keep finding nonincreasing subformulas to treat with the procedure above.
+- [X] A recursive-style algorithm to keep finding nonincreasing subformulas to treat with the procedure above.
-- [ ] ...

 ## Dependencies
 For now, Z3 and flint